oracle-livelabs/apex/oci-document-understanding/4-additional-pages/4-additional-pages.md

     - Indentification > Name: **Uploaded File**

-    - Source > HTML Code: Copy and paste the below code into code editor:
+    - Source > HTML Code: Copy and paste the below code into the code editor:

     ```
    <copy>